-If you run a restaurant, you know how important a quality takeaway ordering system is.
-It’s so important that a huge variety of paid services exist to help you accept takeaway orders.
-But if you want to save money, a WordPress takeaway order system based on WooCommerce and some other plugins lets you kick commissions to the curb and do everything in-house.
+If you run a pizza delivery, Chinese, Indian or other type of fast food restaurant, you know how important a quality takeaway ordering system is.
+A huge variety of paid services exist to help you accept takeaway orders.
+But if you want to save money, a WordPress takeaway order system based on WooCommerce lets you kick commissions to the curb and do everything in-house.

-If you’ve peeked at any of those popular takeaway services, you’ve probably seen that using one of those tools will cost you at least ~$100 per month, plus a hefty setup fee.
+If you've peeked at a third party takeaway service like Uber Eats or Grub Hub, then you've probably seen that using one of those tools will cost you at least ~$100 per month, plus a hefty setup fee.
 For example, ChowNow costs $149 per month plus a $399 setup fee for every single location.
-Yikes – hopefully you’re selling a lot of takeaway food!
+Yikes - hopefully you're selling a lot of takeaway food!

-But if you run a restaurant with a hefty takeout business – e.g. pizza shops, sandwich shops, etc. – you still need a way to make it as convenient as possible for your customers to put in their takeaway orders.
+If you run a restaurant with a takeout business - e.g. pizza shops, sandwich shops, etc. - you need a better option.
+It must be convenient for your customers, and profitable for your takeaway restaurant.

-To make that happen, we’re going to show you how to create your own WooCommerce takeaway setup with no added monthly fees for a fraction of what you’d pay for ChowNow’s setup fee alone.
-You’ll have full control to customize it.
-And in the end, it will look something like this:
+To make that happen, we're going to show you how to use the WooCommerce Restaurant Ordering plugin to create your own WooCommerce takeaway setup with no monthly fees or commission to pay.
+You'll have full control to customize it, and it costs a fraction of what you'd pay for ChowNow's setup fee alone.
+In the end, it will look something like this:

-All you’ll need is a WordPress site and the WooCommerce takeaway plugin we talk about, as well as a little time to sit down in front of a computer and set up your WordPress takeaway order system.
+All you'll need is a WordPress site and the WooCommerce takeaway plugin we talk about.
+And the best news is that it only takes a few minutes to set up your WordPress takeaway order system!

 This is a more condensed, takeaway-focused version of our bigger guide on how to create a WooCommerce restaurant ordering system.
-So if you ever feel like you want a little more detail, that guide will cover everything you might ever need to know about using WordPress with your restaurant.
+If you want more detail, that tutorial covers everything you ever need to know about using WordPress with your restaurant.

 What you need for a WooCommerce takeaway system, plus how much it will cost

-To create a successful WordPress takeaway order system, there are a few tools you’ll absolutely need, and then some others that are optional, but can help you refine how the WordPress takeaway plugin functions.
+To create a successful WordPress takeaway order system, there are a few tools you'll absolutely need.
+There are others that are optional, and can help you refine how the WordPress takeaway plugin functions.

 On the must-have front, you'll need:

-- WooCommerce Product Table – premium – by default, the way WooCommerce displays items isn’t good for a takeaway menu.
-WooCommerce Product Table fixes that by letting you display your entire takeaway menu on one organized page.
+- WooCommerce Restaurant Ordering - premium By default, the way WooCommerce displays items isn't good for a takeaway menu.
+The WooCommerce Restaurant Ordering plugin fixes that by listing your entire takeaway menu on one organized page, divided by food category.

 Ok, so in total, how much will it cost you to create your WooCommerce takeaway ordering system?

-Not free – but a lot better than a $149 monthly fee, right?
+You're looking at only $149 on top of your basic WordPress site.
+That's not free - but a lot better than a $149 monthly fee plus commission, right?